Twitter has patched an issue that allowed attackers to bypass protective measures for user accounts that have been locked.

 Submitting this information into the desktop’s verification page allowed him to unlock his account.

-Aaron submitted a report about this issue back on 7 October 2016.
+Saini submitted a report about this issue back on 7 October 2016.
 Twitter triaged it the same day and marked it as “fixed” just four days later.
-A couple of days after that, it awarded Aaron a bounty for practicing responsible disclosure.
+A couple of days after that, it awarded Saini a bounty for practicing responsible disclosure.

 For attackers to have successfully exploited this issue, they would have needed a user’s login credentials to first try to authenticate themselves.
 They could have stolen those details through a variety of means, including at least one truly deplorable scam.